-Ken Robinson: How schools kill creativity It’s something Sir Ken Robinson has asked for decades.
+Sir Ken Robinson: Do schools kill creativity?
+It’s something Sir Ken Robinson has asked for decades.
 And tonight in Session 3 of TED2013, Robinson got the opportunity to announce the winner of the 2013 TED Prize, someone who has a bold answer.

 “So many kids are disengaged from education and there’s a tendency to confuse testing with learning,” says Robinson in his introduction.
 “What drives learning is curiosity, questioning … What fires people up to learn is having their mind opened up by possibilities.”

 And with that, he revealed the winner of the $1 million TED Prize: education innovator Sugata Mitra, who has given two TED Talks over the years and released a TED ebook called Beyond The Hole in The Wall.

 Mitra wants children around the globe, in addition to traditional schooling, to get a chance to participate in self-organized learning.
 Translation: to spend time in learning environments where they are given the space to explore on their own, make discoveries and share them with their peers.
 In his talk from the TED stage, Mitra offered a bold wish: to help design the future of learning by supporting children in tapping into their innate sense of wonder.
 To this end, Mitra asked the TED community to help him create the School in the Cloud, a learning lab in India where children can embark on intellectual adventures, connecting with information and mentors online.
 He also asked the community, wherever they may be, to create child-driven learning environments for the kids in their own lives.

 In his talk, Mitra points out that schooling as it exists now was created 300 years ago in the British Empire.